 1. Stay Out Of Blind Spots

 It’s hard to get people to pay attention to your bike unless it happens to be louder than their radio.
 People are often easily distracted, so they may move into your lane with only a quick check in their side mirror.
 If you’re in their blind spot, they may not hesitate to go right into your space.
 While they might have the luxury of checking their phone while they drive, you don’t.
-As a motorcycle rider, you need to pay attention to every single detail possible, including taking hints from cars who may not see you.
+As a motorcycle rider, you need to pay attention to every single detail possible, including taking hints from cars or trucks who may not see you.

 2. Slow Down On Turns